orviwan/OpenGlassesFirmware/blueprint.md

 - All streaming is non-blocking and parallel

 ## Client Usage
-- Subscribe to the desired audio characteristic (PCM or Opus)
+- Subscribe to the desired audio characteristic (PCM or μ-law)
 - Subscribe to Photo Data for photo streaming
 - Use Photo Control to trigger photos (single/interval)
 - Only one audio stream should be active at a time
-- Opus stream requires Opus decoder on client
+- μ-law stream requires G.711 μ-law decoder on client

 ## File Map
 - `src/ble_handler.cpp` – BLE setup, task creation, connection logic
 - `src/audio_handler.cpp` – Mic setup, buffer
 - `src/audio_pcm.cpp` – PCM streaming logic
-- `src/audio_opus.cpp` – Opus streaming logic
+- `src/audio_ulaw.cpp` – μ-law streaming logic
 - `src/photo_manager.cpp` – Photo streaming logic

 ## See README.md for quickstart and UUIDs